 |Server||An application or hardware that performs services for connected clients as part of a client server architecture.|

-In coordination with the Office of Legal Counsel and the Department of Internal Audit, ITD will develop appropriate specific procedures for compliance with this policy and provide education to the University community on the implementation of this policy and such procedures.
-Procedures, technology standards, and Best Practices can be found at the IT Security web page.
+In coordination with the Office of Legal Counsel and the Department of Internal Audit, ITS will develop appropriate specific procedures for compliance with this policy and provide education to the University community on the implementation of this policy and such procedures.
+Procedures, technology standards, and best practices can be found at the ITS Security web page.

-Restricted and Internal University data must be saved to a University-owned, protected server, except for the rare instances approved by the Information Security Advisory Committee (ISAC).
-Data Stewards may request to store data on local machines through the VP/CIO office, and the request will be forwarded to ISAC for approval.
+University data must be saved to an appropriate location defined by data storage guidelines based on the data classification except for rare exceptions approved by the Information Security Advisory Committee (ISAC).
+Data Stewards may request to store unencrypted restricted data through the CIO office, and the request will be forwarded to ISAC for approval.
 The request acceptance or denial will be noted in the minutes of the ISAC meeting following the request.
-Access to saved and stored University data while on campus must be through the University network.

 Remote access to restricted University data is available only to authorized employees.
 Employees must be authenticated to access restricted University data remotely.
 Data must be encrypted during transit.